BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/WarGame/index.md

 ## Materials needed
+- 2x neuro:bit and micro:bit, including two emg cables
+- Cosmetics for making your armies this can be:
+      Action figures
+      Paper with red and blue stick figures
+      3D printed casings in red and blue

+## Coding
 At first we needed to make the game accessible to everybody, which is why we needed to create a separate code that automatically measures the strength each player needs to use to make each move.
 This is important because the strength needed differs from person to